Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Analysis/AnalyzeHotspots/README.md

 This tool identifies statistically significant spatial clusters of high values (hot spots) and low values (cold spots).
 For example, a hotspot analysis based on the frequency of 911 calls within a set region.

+## How to use the sample

+Select a date range (between 1998-01-01 and 1998-05-31) from the dialog and tap on Analyze.
+The results will be shown on the map upon successful completion of the `GeoprocessingJob`.

 ## How it works

 1. Create a `GeoprocessingTask` with the URL set to the endpoint of a geoprocessing service.